 When you cast your mind around the globe for culinary destinations the usual go-to places pop up time and again – but why not look off the beaten track to discover world-class food that will give you a more original story to tell?
 Enter Winnipeg, home to a creative hub and a burgeoning food scene.
 There’s an incredibly eclectic array of places to choose from, so to help you navigate your way around the offerings we’ve cherry-picked some of the best.

 SYDNEY’S AT THE FORKS

 Perched next to the water with lovely river views, the real beauty of this dining spot lies on the plate.
-Each dish is a carefully constructed work of art, with colours and shapes that work beautifully together; when your food arrives it almost looks too good to eat – but don’t let that stop you.
-Chef Michael Schafer is an alchemist, balancing curious flavours and textures, such as wild scallops with candied bacon, vanilla soy, celery hearts and salt roast cashews.
+Each dish is a carefully constructed work of art, with colors and shapes that work beautifully together; when your food arrives it almost looks too good to eat – but don’t let that stop you.
+Chef Michael Schafer is an alchemist, balancing curious flavors and textures, such as wild scallops with candied bacon, vanilla soy, celery hearts and salt roast cashews.
 There are so many delicious pairings on the menu that we urge you to go with a group so you can taste a few.

 THE FORT GARRY HOTEL

 The award-winning Sunday brunch set in the magnificent lobby of this old railway hotel is not one to be missed.
 It offers the perfect power breakfast before a full day of activities – but if time is on your side, we recommend a more leisurely meal so you can make your way through the elaborate spread at each of the food stations and soak up the buzzing atmosphere.
 As well as having all the usual brunch staples, you’ll also find a ‘chef’s station’ with their famous chocolate fountain, truffles and every other indulgent treat you could wish for.